Skip to Main Content

 Create collections (folders) and use them to organize your citations.
 Collections can be made for subjects, subdivisions in your bibliography, or as reminders for you to follow up.

-Use the folder icon folder icon (upper left in the Zotero toolbar) to create new collections.
-To create a subcollection, right click on the parent folder and pick "New Subcollection".
+Use the folder icon (upper left in the Zotero toolbar) to create new collections.
+To create a subcollection, right click (or two finger click on a Mac) on the parent folder and pick "New Subcollection".

 Click and drag citations into the appropriate folders.
-Remember: individual records can be in multiple collections or subcollections.
+Individual records can be in multiple collections or subcollections.

-Also, if you select a folder before adding a record to your library, it will also add it to that folder.
+Also, if you select a folder before adding a record to your library, it will automatically add it to that folder.

 You can create one or more notes related to your record.
-Use these to keep track of Interlibrary Loan requests, books you have checked out, the locations where you are storing the book, storing citation information in non-Latin scripts, etc.
+Use these to keep track of Interlibrary Loan requests, books you have checked out, the locations where you are storing the book, storing citation information in original script, etc.

-Tagging can help you retrieve related records.
-For example, if you have multiple records that mention someone important to your research you can tie these together with tags.
+Tagging can help you retrieve records.
+You can create tags for important people or concepts.
 Once you have used a tag, it will show up as an option when you start typing.
 This allows you to reuse tags and improve retrieval.
-Searching on a tag will result in a list of every record in your library with that tag.
+Tags will be retrieved when searching your library.

 Login to LibApps